exhuma/schmackhaft/README.md

 ## Installation

-Except for Edge, the extension must be manually be installed using [a release generated on GitHub](https://github.com/exhuma/schmackhaft/releases).
+Except for Edge, the extension must be manually installed using [a release generated on GitHub](https://github.com/exhuma/schmackhaft/releases).
 For Edge, it should be available in the extension store.